Cryptopia cryptocurrency exchange review

 For support, such as reporting errors or requesting a bank transfer, you can send a support request ticket.

-You can also get in touch with Cryptopia on social media, use the forums or chat programme provided to contact other users or make enquiries through the site.
+You can also get in touch with Cryptopia on social media, use the forums or chat program provided, to contact other users or make enquiries through the site.

 Pros and cons of Cryptopia